What Do You Need for Compositional Generalization in Diffusion Planning?: Appendix

-Here we analyze the effect of overfitting.
+Yes.
 A common strategy in all machine learning to increase generalization is to perform early stopping, where training is ended before loss on the training set plateaus.
-Here, we run all of the models shown in the unconditional experiments at gradient increments of $50000$ and run each model for $800$ samples, tracking both their completion rates and number of unique trajectories.
-Figure \ref{fig:overfitting} shows that overfitting indeed reduces compositionality in the small-data setting, as models early in training achieve both high completion rates (indicating the generated plans are compositionality legitimate) as well as more novel trajectories than later in training.
+Figure \ref{fig:overfitting} shows that overfitting indeed reduces compositionality in the small-data setting, as models early in training achieve both high completion rates (indicating the generated plans are kinematically feasible) as well as more novel trajectories than later in training.
 However, the models that show stronger compositionality (such as Eq-Net) retain this property late into training (i.e, the losses in compositionality from overfitting plateaus).
 This hopefully indicates that the proper inductive biases from architecture choices can avoid the overfitting problem.